Divorce

 Will My Spouse Get Custody of My Children in Virginia?

-Determining who gets child custody is decided on a variety of family law matters.
-In Virginia, there are two types of custody, physical and legal.
+Determining who gets child custody is decided based on various family law matters.
+In Virginia, there are two types of custody: physical and legal.

 Physical Custody

-Physical custody means exactly what it sounds like.
 The parent awarded physical custody lives with the child and oversees their daily care.
-Sole physical custody means the child lives with one parent, and joint physical custody means the child splits time between both households.
+Primary physical custody means the child lives with one parent, and joint physical custody means the child splits time between both households.

 Legal Custody